Some series representing the zeta function for $\Re(s)>1$: Main result

 The series with alternating signs at the end of \eqref{eq:1} is absolutely convergent.
 For $s$ real, its partial sums provide lower and upper bounds depending only on parity of number of terms.

 Explicitly, with $\ell=2$:

 With $\ell=3$, and \emph{the same} $u_m^*(s)$:

 And similarly for $\ell=4$, $5$, \dots.
-Previous experience from \cite{burnolkempner,burnolirwin} suggests that the formulas are well suited to obtain hundreds or thousands of digits (at least for real $s$).
-We only tested briefly using Python double float type, and numerical results matched (up to the unavoidable rounding errors) with those from the \texttt{mpmath.zeta()} function at a higher precision.
+Previous experience from \cite{burnolkempner,burnolirwin} suggests that the formulas are well suited to obtain hundreds of digits, at least for real $s$.
+We tested briefly using Python double float type, and numerical results matched (up to the unavoidable rounding errors) with those provided from using the \texttt{mpmath.zeta()} function at a higher precision.

 Due to the linear cost intrinsic to the recurrence \eqref{eq:rec} (and the fact that this recurrence impedes parallelization), the formula \eqref{eq:1} will probably not be of much interest for obtaining tens of thousands of digits or more.
 Perhaps in relation to this, these series may well prove to be new, at least we found no mention of anything similar in references such as \cite{borwbradcran2000}.